OmPrakashSahoo416/OmPrakashSahoo416/README.md

 Hi, I'm Om Prakash Sahoo from Odisha, India.

-As a passionate software engineer with over a year of experience, I currently contribute to Hughes Systique Corporation’s Center of Excellence (CoE) team.
-Our team, dedicated to research and development, is at the forefront of innovation.
-My role encompasses working on development of deep learning models, frontend and backend.

-In addition to my development work, I delve into deep learning projects.
-I have hands-on experience with depth estimation, neural receivers, and working on LLMs tailored for wireless knowledge Q&A. This blend of development and cutting-edge AI projects keeps me engaged and constantly learning.
+With 2+ years of experience, I work at Hughes Systique Corporation’s Center of Excellence (CoE), specializing in deep learning, frontend, and backend development.
+My work spans AI research and practical implementation, including depth estimation, beamforming, neural receivers, LLMs for wireless knowledge Q&A, and developing user-friendly application interfaces.

-I hold a B. Tech in Electrical Engineering from Odisha University of Technology and Research, Bhubaneswar, where I graduated in 2023.
-My academic background provides a strong foundation in problem-solving and technical skills, which I continually apply in my professional journey.

-Feel free to connect with me to discuss web technology, deep learning, or even a game of chess!
+I hold a B.Tech in Electrical Engineering from Odisha University of Technology and Research, Bhubaneswar (2023).
+Let’s connect to discuss web tech, AI, or even a game of chess!

 Portfolio - https://om-prakash-sahoo-portfolio.web.app/